alpana02/Project-Medibles/README.md

 1. Clone the repository
 2. Open with code editor
-3.Split the terminal into two.
+3. Split the terminal into two.
     On first run:
     + ` npm i concurrently -g`
     + ` cd client `